 The fairs provide a good opportunity for you to speak to staff from a large number of universities on the same day.

-Some universities offer subject taster days.
-This is an excellent way for your son or daughter to explore a subject in more detail and get a taste of what it is like to study in a university environment.
+These are an excellent way for your son or daughter to explore a subject in more detail and get a taste of what it is like to study in a university environment.